xunit/xunit/site/xunit.analyzers/_rules/xUnit1004.md

 Skipping tests should be considered a temporary mechanism, and as such, tests which are skipped are highlighted so they're easier to see and to allow the developer to fix the issue.

+For v3 test projects, using `SkipWhen` or `SkipUnless` suppresses this analyzer, since that's used to conditionally skip tests based on the testing environment.

 ## How to fix violations

 To fix a violation of this rule, you will typically employ one of two strategies: